stAn47/prestashop-paymentpayee/README.md

-# Example payment module
+# Payment module for Payee.no
-test

 ## About

-This repository provides an example to kick start your own payment module development.
-For more information, head on to the [Official Developer Documentation][documentation].
+This repository provides an prestashop payment module for Payee.no.

 ## Contributing